ItsAdam01/Lynx/site/content/docs/usage/installation.md

 # Installation and Setup Guide

-This guide covers everything you need to get Lynx FIM running on your system, from compiling the source code to choosing which directories to monitor.
+This guide covers everything you need to get Lynx FIM running on your system, from compiling the source code to ensuring it stays running after a reboot.

 ## 1. Supported Platforms